Quodlun/login_sys/README.md

 A simple login system by C++.

 # Login Account
->These account and password is just for test.
+>These account and password are just for test.
 * Account 1: <br>
 Account: Quodlun <br>
 Password: zj4joxu3 <br>